 Do I need to write? – FAQ

 I have already written the WRIT assessment as part of another program at Fanshawe.
-My new program also requires a WRIT credit.
-Do I need to write the assessment again?
+Can I take the assessment again?

 I have credit in a WRIT level 1 course from my previous program.
 Now I'm in a different program.
 Do I have to take WRIT again?